DonkeyShot21/essential-BYOL/README.md

 conda install pytorch=1.7.1 torchvision=0.8.2 cudatoolkit=XX.X -c pytorch
 pip install pytorch-lightning==1.1.6 pytorch-lightning-bolts==0.3 wandb opencv-python
 ```
 The code has been tested using these versions of the packages, but it will probably work with slightly different environments as well.
-When your run the code (see below for commands), PyTorch Lightning will probably throw a warning, advising you to install additional packages as `gym`, `sklear` and `matplotlib`.
-They are not needed for this implementation to work, but you can install them to get rid of the warning.
+When your run the code (see below for commands), PyTorch Lightning will probably throw a warning, advising you to install additional packages as `gym`, `sklearn` and `matplotlib`.
+They are not needed for this implementation to work, but you can install them to get rid of the warnings.

 # Datasets
 Three datasets are supported: